bayersglassey/lalang/README.md

 ## Implementation of Classes

-We've seen how types can be implemented in C.
+We've seen how each type in this language is implemented as a `type_t` in C.
 But how about classes, i.e. user-defined types?.. e.g.

 ```